REBELinBLUE/kube-guide/3-tutorial.md

 in the other terminal the output should change to include something similar to the following

 ```bash
 NAME        READY   STATUS    RESTARTS   AGE     IP          NODE               NOMINATED NODE   READINESS GATES
 pod/kuard   1/1     Running   0          47s     10.42.1.4   k3d-dev-worker-0   <none>           <none>
 ```

 most of the fields here should be self explanatory, ignore the last 2 for now but the one which may not be obvious is the "READY" field, this is telling us that 1 container is running and there are a total of 1 containers defined in the *Pod*, you want both of these numbers to be the same.

-Now the *Pod* is running we can connect to it by running a shell interactively or we can run a command directly
+Now the *Pod* is running we can connect to it by running a shell interactively or we can run a command directly.

 ```bash
 # Start the sh shell